CPE courses for today’s accountant.

 Our most popular CPE accounting courses

-Choose from our most popular webcasts, offered daily at 9am, 2pm and 7pm CST plus lunch and learns at noon CST.
+Choose from our most popular webcasts offered daily at 9 am, 12 pm, and 2 pm CDT.
+Plus most weeknights and select weekends.
 We’re constantly updating our list of topics to include things like monthly, quarterly and annual tax and A&A updates, as well as standard and state-specific ethics credits.*

 Continuing Professional Education - Frequently Asked Questions